 Q: I get my neighbour’s address and house number when I connect to wifi.

 A: While connecting to your home wifi, your neighbour’s address may show up for your sensor.
 This is a general challenge with such connections and we are working on improvements to let you register the correct address.
 With the current solution it is still your data from your sensor that are registered and that you see in the app.

 Q: What happens during and after a power break on the wifi network?

-A: With a power break on the wifi network, the sensor will stop sending data.
+A: With a power break on the wifi network, the sensor will stop sending data and you’ll get an alert in the app.
 When the power is restored, the sensor will return to its last connected wifi network and will continue to send sensor data as normal.

 Q: Can I change the wifi network connected to the sensor after the first onboarding?

 A: If you want to change the wifi network for your sensor, you’ll need to repeat the onboarding procedure.

 Q: Can I move the sensor between different locations?